linode/docs/docs/networking/dns/dns-manager.md

 [![1.
 All of the domain zones are listed in the Domain Zone column.
 2. The "Import a zone" link lets you import zone files.
 3. The "Clone an existing zone" link lets you duplicate another zone you already have set up in the Linode Manager.
 4. The "Add a domain zone" link lets you create a new zone file for a domain.
 5. In the Options column for each domain, you have the following links: "Edit," "Remove," "Check," and "Zone file."](/docs/assets/1112-dns1-2.png)](/docs/assets/1112-dns1-2.png)

 1. All of your domain zones are listed here.
 A *domain zone*, essentially synonymous for the term "domain," is a collection of DNS records for a single domain name.
 Click the name of a domain zone to add or edit DNS records within that zone.
-2. If you have a zone file that can be exported from a server or another hosting provider, click **Import a zone** to import it.
+2. If you have a zone that can be exported from a server or another hosting provider, click **Import a zone** to import it.
 3. Click **Clone an existing zone** to duplicate an existing zone that you've already set up in the Linode Manager.
 4. Click **Add a domain zone** to create a new domain zone.
 5. Use the links to the far right of the domain zone link to edit DNS records within a zone, delete a zone, check a zone, or view a zone's file.